Best Avalanche Beacons of 2025

 From there, we tested the top models ourselves to compare performance.
 We performed multiple different tests with the transceivers, checking the range, speed, and accuracy, along with testing other functions like flagging.
 We compared speed, accuracy, and user-friendliness side-by-side with the beacons in both single and multiple burial scenarios to determine the best performers.

-Why you should trust us
+About the Author / Why you should trust us

-A true mountain dweller, Stasia feels far more at home on a high alpine ridge than on a busy street..
-She’s a lifelong skier and has been touring in the backcountry for nearly a decade, making turns in places from Southeast Alaska to Japan.
+A true mountain dweller, Stasia feels far more at home on a high alpine ridge than on a busy street.
+She’s a lifelong skier and has been touring in the backcountry for over a decade, making turns in places from Southeast Alaska to Japan.
 Most of her backcountry ski experience comes from time spent in her home mountains in Colorado—a place with a notoriously touchy and dangerous snowpack that helps to keep her skills for traveling in avalanche terrain sharp.
 She has her AIARE Level 1, Level 2, and Avalanche Rescue Certifications, and is working towards her Pro level certifications so that she can teach avalanche education herself.